End-to-End Task-Oriented Dialog Modeling with Semi-Structured Knowledge Management: Results and Analysis

-SeKnow-S2S (Single) also outperforms HyKnow (Single) in extended belief tracking, with higher Joint Goal accuracy in predicting belief state's original triples and better F1-measure in predicting belief state's extended part.
-The superiority of SeKnow-S2S (Single) in extended belief tracking also contributes to its better task completion rate (i.e. Inform and Success rate) than HyKnow (Single) in E2E evaluation.
-The above results prove that Universal Transformers used to implement SeKnow has stronger Seq2Seq modeling ability in TOD, compared to GRU networks used to implement HyKnow.
-Besides, SeKnow-S2S (Single) requires less training time than HyKnow (Single) under the same GPU usage, although the former has much larger model size than the latter.
-This shows that Universal Transformers also has better training efficiency than GRU in terms of TOD modeling.
+We use bidirectional GRU as encoders and standard GRU as decoders to replace Universal Transformers in \ourmodel-S2S (Single).
+After the replacement, the knowledge management performance of \ourmodel-S2S (Single) decreases, which also causes the lower task completion rate (i.e. Inform and Success rate) in E2E evaluation.
+The above results prove that Universal Transformers has stronger Seq2Seq modeling ability in semi-structured knowledge-grounded TOD, compared to GRU networks.
+In terms of computational efficiency, we find that under similar memory usage, \ourmodel-S2S (Single) developed on Universal Transformers requires less training time than that developed on GRU, although the former has much larger model size than the latter.
+Besides, \ourmodel-S2S (Single) developed on Universal Transformers has faster inference speed.
+These results show that Universal Transformers also has higher efficiency than GRU in terms of semi-structured knowledge-grounded TOD modeling.